growlf/cascadesteam/open-source.md

 ## About

-Join us each third Wednesday of the Month as we meet to discuss Open Source Software and Hardware.
+Join us each month as we meet to discuss Open Source Software and Hardware.
 Our current focus is a HomeLab Series highlighting fundamental open source software.
 Explore how you can design your own homelab and learn how we are incorporating these solutions into our own organization and programs.

-_Open Source_ is a continuation of the Bellingham Linux Users Group, initially formed in 1998, which succumbed to the chaos of COVID.
-We have relaunched with community members from Bellingham Codes and BTC Raspberry Pi Club, and reformatted as Open Source to acknowledge the shift from Linux-focused topics to the vastness of Open Source Software and Hardware.

 ## Meetings

-We plan to meet Monthly every third Wednesday of the month from 5:30pm – 7:30pm at the Bellingham Makerspace.
 Meeting details will be available at the [Cascade STEAM Community Hub](http://hub.cascadesteam.org/) and the [Cascade STEAM Meetup Page](https://www.meetup.com/cascadesteam).

 **Location:**

-Cascade STEAM Open Source<br>
-~Third Wednesday of the Month from 5:30pm-7:30pm<br>
 [Bellingham Makerspace](https://bellinghammakerspace.org)<br>
 [1 Bellis Fair Parkway \#618, Bellingham, WA 98225](https://www.google.com/maps/place/1+Bellis+Fair+Pkwy+%23+618,+Bellingham,+WA+98226/)<br>

 **Agenda:**

-- The first half hour will be arrival and community support.
-Need help installing some app or flavor of Linux?
-Make sure to show up early and partake in the wisdom from some of our more experienced members.
-- After that, we will have featured topics and guest sessions.
-Do you have ideas on what you would like to present or want to present yourself?
-Let us know!
-- After the presentations are done, we will have a general social time to get to know each other and to collaborate on new things.
+- Technical Support
+- Announcements
+- Featured Topic
+- Socializing

+## Partners

+We collaborate with [Bellingham Linux Users Group](https://blug.org) and are a proud partner of the annual [LinuxFest Northwest](https://lfnw.org) technology conference.

 ## Organizers

-[Volunteer Organizers](https://cascadesteam.org/leadership) of the Cascade STEAM Open Source are [Brian Parks](https://www.linkedin.com/in/growlf) and [Garth Johnson](https://www.linkedin.com/in/growlf).
-Please contact [open-source@cascadesteam.org](mailto:open-source@cascadesteam.org) for general inquiries.
+[Volunteer Organizers](https://cascadesteam.org/leadership) of Cascade STEAM Open Source are [Garth Johnson](https://www.linkedin.com/in/growlf) and [Michael Gan](https://www.linkedin.com/in/michaelbgan/).
+Please contact [open-source@cascadesteam.org](mailto:open-source@cascadesteam.org) for community group inquiries.

 ## Contact Us